applicaster/developer.applicaster.com/book/ui-builder/ios/NavigatioBarPlugins.md

 2. Xib name must must have prefix `DefaultNavigationBar` + `style key from Zapp`.
 Example: `DefaultNavigationBarMyNewStyle`
 3. Make sure that new style will define `Context buttons`, `Title`, `Logo` and `Navigation buttons`
 4. Open PR.
-5. Realase new closed version of Zapp Navigation Bar plugin sdk
+5. Release new closed version of Zapp Navigation Bar plugin sdk
 6. Add to Navigation bar plugin manifest new style and upload it with new version

 ***